2025 East Carolina University Wind Conducting Symposium

 William Staub

-William Staub is in his 13th year at East Carolina University and fifth year as Director of Bands.
+William Staub is in his 14th year at East Carolina University and sixth year as Director of Bands.
 He oversees the band programs at ECU, conducts and directs the ECU Symphonic Wind Ensemble, and teaches conducting and music education courses.
 Since arriving at ECU, Staub has conducted multiple world premieres including works by Pulitzer Prize winning composer Melinda Wagner, Grawemeyer winning composer Lei Liang and Guggenheim Fellow Ed Jacobs.
 Dr. Staub and the ECU Symphonic Wind Ensemble were invited to perform at the NCMEA convention in 2022.

 Prior to becoming director of bands, Staub served as the Associate Director of Bands and Director of Athletic Bands at ECU.
 Under his direction, the ECU Marching Pirates performed at a Carolina Panthers football game, the Superdome and Tropicana Field in addition to many exhibitions throughout North Carolina.